kyledickey/diary/README.md

 - Better Auth sessions are resolved from HTTP-only cookies at the API boundary.
 - Every entry lookup and mutation is scoped to the authenticated owner.
-- New entry content uses authenticated AES-256-GCM encryption.
+- Entry content uses authenticated AES-256-GCM encryption.
-- Existing AES-256-CBC entries remain readable and are upgraded to GCM the next time they are saved.
 - Stripe portal sessions are created from the authenticated user's stored customer ID; customer IDs are never trusted from browser input.